Emergency Planning Unit

 Local Authority Liaison Officer (LALO)

-For most major incidents/emergencies, we will not be able to provide temporary accommodation for private residents impacted by an emergency.
-We cannot repair or replace damaged property such doors damaged by the emergency services evacuating residents.
-If you have private insurance, you may be able to make an insurance claim to be housed in temporary accommodation or for damage caused during an emergency.
-Residents impacted by an emergency can ask the emergency services or LALO for a reference number (sometimes called a CAD number) to provide with an insurance claim.
+For most major incidents, we cannot provide temporary accommodation for private residents or repair damage to property.
+If you have insurance, you may be able to claim for accommodation or damage.
+Residents can request a reference number (sometimes called a CAD number) from the emergency services or a LALO to support an insurance claim.